-The ADP provides a nationally recognized method of allowing college credit for learning that may have been attained through work, seminars, training programs, military education, and certification programs.
+The Adult Learner Services program provides a nationally recognized method of allowing college credit for learning that may have been attained through work, seminars, training programs, military education, and certification programs.
 Many students and employers find this program extremely attractive because it provides a means to potentially earn college credit from non-traditional sources.

 This is a customized program, so individual results will vary.
 Credit for Prior Learning Assessment (PLA) will not count toward University Residency Requirements, and no more than one-half of the total hours needed to graduate can be fulfilled with PLA credit.